vallode/vallode.com/_posts/2020-04-05-notes-on-some-companies.md

 - opinion
 - lifestyle
 - ideology
-date: 2020-04-05 11:03 +0100
+date: 2020-04-05 12:22 +0100
 ---
 I attempt not to buy from any company that, to my personal and very much subjective, consistently and with forethought breaks moral values.
 There are many companies on my non-existent mental list of places I do not wish to support in any feasible way.
-What puts them on the list? _Lots_ of things but let's talk about a core aspect

-I would say that generally speaking the largest members of that list are **amazon, google, and facebook.** My "boycott" of these companies is an _attempt_ to be an objector of the current world monopolies, I believe I am privileged enough in life and I do not require the convenience most of these products provide me.
+I would say that generally speaking the largest members of that list are **amazon, google, and facebook.** My "boycott" of these companies is an _attempt_ to be an objector of the current world monopolies.
+I believe I am privileged enough as it is and I do not require the convenience most of these products provide me.
 I feel as though people often believe that waiting weeks for deliveries is impossible or that keeping track of the people you 'know' is far too difficult without these websites.

 ## Convenience